 Tai Sui is thought of as a star, orbiting earth every 12 years.
 That means it faces a different direction every year and you can also avoid bad luck by turning your face away.

 Of course, you need to know the astrological table but you can then move your bed or conduct a business meeting so your back is to Tai Sui.
-By the way, during 2017 Tai Sui is in the west.

 The lanterns are usually red for luck and often highly decorative.
 They symbolise the letting go of the past year to make a clean break for the new.
 New Year taboos no longer apply and any decorations are taken down.